pranesh-22kk/pranesh-22kk/README.md

 ### Web Development Intern
 **InternPe**

-- Built dynamic frontend modules using JavaScript and CSS.
+- Built a dynamic frontend modules using JavaScript and CSS.
 - Worked on form validation, event handling, and user interactions.
 - Optimized UI components and improved user experience.